Transfer Learning in Information Criteria-based Feature Selection: Simulation Studies

 {To further display the benefit of applying the TLCp method, we plot the MSE differences of Cp and TLCp estimators (see the subfigure in the top right).
-We can see that the proposed TLCp method significantly outperforms the Cp criterion when both the sample size and the relative dissimilarity of tasks are small.
+We see that the TLCp significantly outperforms the Cp when both the sample size and the relative dissimilarity of tasks are small.
 Specifically, TLCp works better than Cp $32\% \sim 45\%$ in terms of MSE when the sample size is $20$, and the relative task dissimilarity is less than $4.00$.
 We denote the ``effective sample size'' as the number of samples required for Cp and TLCp to perform the same (in the sense of MSE).
 As the relative dissimilarity of tasks grows, the ``effective sample size'' shows a trend from decline to rise (e.g., see the contour line at the level $0.005$ in the top right panel of Figure \ref{simulation_expansion1}).
-We can also estimate that the ``effective sample size'' in this example is approximately $180$ when the relative dissimilarity of tasks is small (i.e., $0.10$) and $165$ when the relative task dissimilarity is relatively large (i.e., larger than $3.00$).}
+The ``effective sample size'' in this example is approximately $180$ when the relative task dissimilarity is small (i.e., $0.10$) and $165$ when the relative task dissimilarity is relatively large (i.e., larger than $3.00$).}